-Why This Isn’t the Time for a Public Option or Medicare for Some
+Why This Isn’t the Time for a Public Health Insurance Option or Medicare for Some

 The ACA is fundamentally flawed because it treats health care as a commodity, not a public necessity.
 It has achieved the best that it can do, and similar to other attempts at the state level that don’t address the roots of the crisis, it is starting to deteriorate with stagnant coverage and rising premiums and out-of-pocket costs.

-Attempts to improve the ACA with a public insurance or Medicare for some will bring coverage to a few more, but they will similarly fail over time because they will not change the system or control healthcare costs.
+Attempts to improve the ACA with a public insurance or Medicare for some will bring coverage to a few more, but they will similarly fail over time because they will not change the system or control health care costs.

 Sen. Sanders and others are pushing a public option.
 This would be a public insurance that people could choose instead of private insurance.
 It sounds good in theory but has not worked in practice because it draws the sickest patients and struggles to cover their care while keeping premiums and out-of-pocket costs affordable.
 Private insurers are experts at attracting the healthiest enrollees.
 In fact, I have argued that a public insurance is just what the private insurers want (though they are unlikely to admit it) because it serves as a relief valve to take sick people off their hands.
 That leaves private insurers to focus on the young, employed and wealthy, from which they can collect premiums and who won’t need much in the way of health care.